We're hiring a Tax Advocate - Join our team!

 Who We Are

 Since 1977, Disability Alliance BC (DABC) has been a provincial, cross-disability voice in British Columbia.
-We champion issues impacting the lives of people with disabilities through our direct services, community partnerships, advocacy, research and publications.
+We are a non-profit, charitable organization that champion issues impacting the lives of people with disabilities.
+Our mission is to promote a more inclusive and equitable society for people with all disabilities through direct services, community partnerships, systemic advocacy, research, and publications. through our direct services, community partnerships, advocacy, research and publications.

 Job Description